 There are about 120 different types of atom, but that's enough to make everything around us.
-Atoms are a lot like toy blocks.
+Atoms are a little like toy blocks.
 You can use a few types of block to make all sorts of things, depending on how you join them together.
 In the same way, different things are made of different atoms combined in different patterns.

 Each atom has a name and a symbol.
 You need to know the names and symbols for the first twenty.
 This looks scary, but if you test yourself on a few at a time, you will soon know them all by heart.